chinchalinchin/bertjen/README.txt

 The purpose of this project to see how quickly and accurately these operations can be implemented using various techniques.

-For example, there are currently two methods of approximating pi within Bertjen, one based on Liebniz's infinite series approximation and one on Newton's infinite series approximation.
-The Liebniz approximation takes significantly longer and produces less significant digits of accuracy.
+For example, there are currently three methods of approximating pi within Bertjen, one based on Liebniz's infinite series approximation, one on Newton's infinite series approximation and one based on John Machin's arctangent formula with the accompanying Taylor series approximation for arctangent.
+The Liebniz approximation takes significantly longer and produces less significant digits of accuracy, while the Machin approximation only requires 20 or so iterations versus the Newton approximation's 50.
 Thus, we see the purpose of the project is in the author understanding the nature of finite mathematics and its implementation in computing machines.

 Bertjen is broken up into two components: Berts and Jens.
 Berts are largely concerned with computation and approximation,